PompeiiinPictures

 I.2.3 Pompeii.
 September 2005.
 Two rooms in the south east corner at the rear of the house.
 Taken from side road, Vicolo del Conciapelle

 I.2.3 Pompeii.
 September 2005.
-Two rooms in the south-east corner at the rear of the house.
+Two rooms in the south-east corner at the rear of the house, on right.

 Taken from side road, Vicolo del Conciapelle.